 - Request items for each supplier

-Compliance with laws and social norms from a sustainable standpoint
+- Compliance with laws and social norms from a sustainable standpoint

-Avoid engaging in direct price negotiations with requesting divisions regarding transactions overseen by the Purchasing Division
+- Avoid engaging in direct price negotiations with requesting divisions regarding transactions overseen by the Purchasing Division

-Formulate BCPs (business continuity plans)
+- Formulate BCPs (business continuity plans)

 - The Mitsui Chemicals Group Purchasing Policy details and Risk Hotline reminder

-Policy on Conflict Minerals
+Policy on conflict minerals

-In the Mitsui Chemicals Group.
-In fiscal 2015, the Purchasing Division conducted an investigation covering all raw materials except fuels and packaging materials transactions taken in fiscal 2014.
+In the Mitsui Chemicals Group Sustainable Procurement Guidelines, we state “Never purchase or use raw materials containing conflict minerals” as a basis for our responsible procurement of raw materials.
+In fiscal 2015, the Purchasing Division conducted an investigation covering all raw materials transactions taken in fiscal 2014.
 As a result, we have confirmed that we do not purchase or use any conflict minerals associated with inhumane acts committed by armed groups on the ground in the Democratic Republic of Congo or any of its neighboring countries.
 That includes gold (Au), tantalum (Ta), tungsten (W) and tin (Sn).

 Since fiscal 2016, the Purchasing Division and RC & Quality Assurance Division are working together to identify tin catalysts, etc. within all Group product compositions registered in the chemical product safety information system.
 Every year, we conduct conflict mineral surveys of our suppliers using CMRT* and confirm each year that none of these conflict minerals are purchased or used.
 The sustainable procurement SAQ includes a category for identifying all activities related to conflict minerals.